IshakAtes/conduit-container/README.md

 * build responsibility (GitHub)
 * runtime responsibility (server)

-the system remains clean, secure, and easily reproducible for any user who clones the repository and provides the required secrets.
+the system remains clean, secure, and easily reproducible for any user who forks the repository and configures the required GitHub Secrets.